The overall architecture of all M-Switch products and the primary processes that comprise M-Switch are described below.

 - Configuring one or more permanent SMTP connections, which will reduce message switching latency by removing the time needed to establish a connection.

 M-Switch can also be set up to route based on the whole email address.
-This is referred to as LASER routing, after the Internet working group that developed a specification with this name (that did not get published as a standard).
+This is referred to as LASER routing, after the Internet working group that developed a specification with this name.
 M-Switch broadly follows that specification, with a number of extensions, and options to deal with directory servers that store information in a different way.

 The key concept in LASER routing is that you search in an LDAP directory for a mailbox of the form firstname.lastname@example.org.
 Routing succeeds when the search for the address returns in exactly one result for an Entry which holds suitable delivery information.
 Additional attributes in the entry can control with channel and host the message is then sent to.
 Typically, the match will use a default LMTP connection to a local M-Box server.
 This architecture works well for organizations with large “white pages” directories.